 The diamond eternity ring remains the third most popular item of meaningful jewellery.
 Most couples naturally progress from an engagement ring, to the wedding ring, and finally to the eternity ring.
 Prized for it’s durable, wear resistance and beauty, diamond eternity rings offer the perfect display of luxury and meaning.

-Origins of the Eternity Ring
+Origins and History of the Eternity Ring

 There are many examples of rings excavated from the remains of ancient races.
 Giving purpose to ring styles is often very difficult.
 Rings conveying the concept of eternal love are found across many cultures through time.
 Dating back to the start of civilization, archaeologists constantly make new discoveries.
 Many made from bone, horn, strung beads, and stone.
 The Middle Kingdom, Ancient Egypt, offers examples dating from 2040-1750 BC.
 Examples included more elaborate rings, inscribed and set with semi-precious stones.
 From Egypt, a material called Faience was sometimes used to make these rings, often coloured yellow, to possibly mimic the colour of Gold.

 The First Appearance of the True Diamond Eternity Band

 Modern diamond eternity rings began as a concept in the 1960’s.
 Effective marketing by DeBeers resulted in increased global diamond sales.
 Eternity rings provided an opportunity to market to those who had already been through an engagement ring and wedding ring purchase.
 The concept of a love lasting forever was now represented by a continuous band of diamonds.
 The following are a few advertising straplines to campaigns released by DeBeers, relating to diamond eternity rings.

 “She married you for richer or poorer.
 Let her know how it’s going.”
 (DeBeers 1960’s campaign)

 “When a man actually remembers an anniversary, he ought to make it unforgettable.”
 (DeBeers 1970’s campaign)